StrangeButUntrue/micropython-ri5/docs/library/utime.rst

     The wrap-around value is not explicitly exposed, but we will refer to it as *TICKS_MAX* to simplify discussion.
 Period of the values is *TICKS_PERIOD = TICKS_MAX + 1*. *TICKS_PERIOD* is guaranteed to be a power of two, but otherwise may differ from port to port.
+On the RI5 it is 0x40000000.
-The same period value is used for all of `ticks_ms()`, `ticks_us()`, `ticks_cpu()` functions (for simplicity).
+    The same period value is used
+    for all of `ticks_ms()`, `ticks_us()`, `ticks_cpu()` functions (for
+    simplicity).
 Thus, these functions will return a value in range [*0* ..
     *TICKS_MAX*], inclusive, total *TICKS_PERIOD* values.
 Note that only